Equations

 - One or more equations did not get rendered due to their size.

-replaces the target t
+change t' replaces the target t with t',

-are definitionally equal.
+assuming t and t' are definitionally equal.

 Definitions can be either global or local definitions.

-For non-recursive global definitions, this tactic is identical to delta
+For non-recursive global definitions, this tactic is identical to delta.

-For recursive global definitions, it uses the "unfolding lemma" id.eq_def
+For recursive global definitions, it uses the "unfolding lemma" id.eq_def,

 which is generated for each recursive definition, to unfold according to the recursive definition given by the user.

-This is the conv
+This is the conv version of the unfold tactic.

 Equations